snowplow-archive/dev-environment/README.md

 ### Installing software

 The guest VM has Ansible installed.
-This means you can run the different [Ansible playbooks] [ansible-pb] directly, thus:
+This means you can run the different [Ansible playbooks] [ansible-playbooks] directly, thus:

 ```
 $ ansible-playbook /vagrant/ansible-playbooks/{{PLAYBOOK_NAME}}.yaml \